 Institutional care is rarely advisable and should be reserved for severely cognitively impaired patients and for patients with seizures so frequent and violent despite drug treatment that they cannot be cared for elsewhere.

-Most seizures remit spontaneously in several minutes or less and do not require emergency drug treatment.
-However, status epilepticus and most seizures lasting > 5 min require drugs to terminate the seizures, with monitoring of respiratory status.
+Most generalized-onset and focal-to-bilateral tonic-clonic seizures remit spontaneously in several minutes or less and do not require emergency drug treatment.
+However, status epilepticus and most seizures lasting > 5 minutes require drugs to terminate the seizures, with monitoring of respiratory status.
 Endotracheal intubation is necessary if there is any indication of airway compromise.

-The sooner anticonvulsant therapy is started, the better and the more easily seizures are controlled.
+The sooner antiseizure drug therapy is started, the better and the more easily seizures are controlled.

-IV access should be quickly obtained, and patients are given lorazepam 0.05 to 0.1 mg/kg IV (typically a 4-mg IV dose for adults) at a rate of 2 mg/min.
+IV access should be quickly obtained, and patients are given lorazepam 0.05 to 0.1 mg/kg IV (typically a 4-mg IV dose for adults) at a rate of 2 mg/minute.
 Larger doses are sometimes required.
-After lorazepam is given, a second, longer-acting anticonvulsant is indicated.
+After lorazepam is given, a second, longer-acting antiseizure drug is indicated.

-There is no consensus or evidence-based guideline indicating which longer-acting anticonvulsant is preferred.
+There is no consensus or evidence-based guideline indicating which longer-acting drug is preferred.
 Many experts choose one of the following:

-If seizures persist after these doses are used, an additional 5 to 10 PE/kg of fosphenytoin or 5 to 10 mg/kg of phenytoin can be given.
+If seizures persist after these doses are used, an additional 5 to 10 PE mg/kg of fosphenytoin or 5 to 10 mg/kg of phenytoin can be given.

 If IV access cannot be obtained, options include IM fosphenytoin and sublingual or rectal benzodiazepines.

-Seizures that persist after use of lorazepam and phenytoin (or another 2nd anticonvulsant) define refractory status epilepticus.
+Seizures that persist after use of lorazepam and phenytoin (or another second antiseizure drug) define refractory status epilepticus.

-Recommendations for a 3rd anticonvulsant vary and include phenobarbital, propofol, midazolam, levetiracetam, and valproate.
-Dose of phenobarbital is 15 to 20 mg/kg IV at 100 mg/min (3 mg/kg/min in children); continued seizures require another 5- to 10-mg/kg dose.
+Recommendations for a third antiseizure drug vary and include phenobarbital, propofol, midazolam, levetiracetam, and valproate.
+Dose of phenobarbital is 15 to 20 mg/kg IV at 100 mg/minute (3 mg/kg/minute in children); continued seizures require another 5- to 10-mg/kg dose.
 A loading dose of valproate 20 to 40 mg/kg IV is an alternative.

 At this point, if status epilepticus has not abated, intubation and general anesthesia are necessary.
-The optimal anesthetic to use is controversial, but many physicians use propofol 1 to 2 mg/kg at 100 mg/min or pentobarbital 5 to 8 mg/kg (loading dose) followed by infusion of 2 to 4 mg/kg/h until EEG manifestations of seizure activity have been suppressed.
+The optimal anesthetic to use is controversial, but many physicians use propofol 1 to 2 mg/kg at 100 mg/minute or pentobarbital 5 to 8 mg/kg (loading dose) followed by infusion of 2 to 4 mg/kg/hour until EEG manifestations of seizure activity have been suppressed.
+Infusions should be continued for ≥ 24 hours, then stopped, so that an EEG can be repeated and reassessed.
 Inhalational anesthetics are rarely used.

 After initial treatment, the cause of status epilepticus must be identified and treated.

-Drugs are given to prevent seizures if head injury causes significant structural injury (eg, large contusions or hematomas, brain laceration, depressed skull fracture) or a Glasgow Coma Scale (GCS) score of < 10.
+Drugs are given to prevent seizures if head injury causes significant structural injury (eg, large contusions or hematomas, brain laceration, depressed skull fracture) or if a Glasgow Coma Scale (GCS) score is < 10.
 These drugs reduce risk of seizures during the first week after injury but do not prevent permanent posttraumatic epilepsy months or years later.
-They should be stopped after 1 wk unless seizures occur.
+They should be stopped after 1 week unless seizures occur.

-If seizures begin > 1 wk after head injury, long-term treatment with drugs is required.
+If seizures begin > 1 week after head injury, long-term treatment with drugs is required.

-Anticonvulsants may be required indefinitely, but many types of seizures (eg, most febrile seizures, seizures due to alcohol withdrawal, seizures that do not recur) do not require treatment with anticonvulsants.
+Antiseizure drugs may be required indefinitely, but many types of seizures (eg, most febrile seizures, seizures due to alcohol withdrawal, seizures that do not recur) do not require treatment with antiseizure drugs.

 No single drug controls all types of seizures, and different patients require different drugs.
 Some patients require multiple drugs.
-The drugs preferred vary according to type of seizure (see Table: Choice of Drugs for Seizures).
-For more detailed drug-specific information, see Drug Treatment of Seizures : Anticonvulsant Choice for Long-Term Treatment.
+The drugs preferred vary according to type of seizure (see table Choice of Drugs for Seizures Choice of Drugs for Seizures ).
+For more detailed drug-specific information, see Antiseizure Drug Choice for Long-Term Treatment Antiseizure Drug Choice for Long-Term Treatment No single drug controls all types of seizures, and different patients require different drugs.
+Some patients require multiple drugs.
+(See also the practice guideline for the treatment of refractory... read more .

-About 10 to 20% of patients have intractable seizures refractory to medical treatment and are potential surgical candidates.
+About 10 to 20% of patients have intractable seizures refractory to medical treatment and are potential candidates for conventional epilepsy surgery.
 If seizures originate from a focal, resectable area in the brain, resection of the epileptic focus usually improves seizure control markedly.
 If the focus is in the anteromesial temporal lobe, resection eliminates seizures in about 60% of patients.
-After surgical resection, some patients remain seizure-free without taking anticonvulsants, but many still require the drugs, but in reduced doses and possibly as monotherapy.
+After surgical resection, some patients remain seizure-free without taking antiseizure drugs, but many still require the drugs, but in reduced doses and possibly as monotherapy.

 Because surgery requires extensive testing and monitoring, these patients are best treated in specialized epilepsy centers.

-Intermittent electrical stimulation of the left vagus nerve with an implanted pacemaker-like device (vagus nerve stimulator) is used as an adjunct to drug therapy in patients who have intractable seizures and are not candidates for epilepsy surgery.
-This procedure reduces the number of partial seizures by ≥ 50% in about 40%.
+Intermittent electrical stimulation of the left vagus nerve with an implanted pacemaker-like device (vagus nerve stimulator) is used as an adjunct to drug therapy in patients who have intractable seizures and are not candidates for conventional epilepsy surgery.
+This procedure reduces the number of focal-onset seizures by ≥ 50% in about 40% of patients.
 After the device is programmed, patients can activate it with a magnet to abort an imminent seizure.

 Adverse effects of vagus nerve stimulation include deepening of the voice during stimulation, cough, and hoarseness.
 Complications are minimal.